chriscowley/pelican-chriscowley/content/2014-05-10-home-made-energy-bars.md

----
 layout: post
 title: "Home-made Energy Bars"
-date: 2014-05-10 11:57
 comments: true
 categories: ['cycling']

----
-{%img right http://i.imgur.com/RUF1L6e.jpg 200 %}A break from computing today and into the world of nutrition.
+{% img right http://i.imgur.com/RUF1L6e.jpg 200 %} A break from computing today and into the world of nutrition.
 Cyclists love to talk about nutrition as the nature of our sport makes it a major consideration.
 I do not really know of any other sport where your fuel gives out before the rest of your body.
 <!-- more -->

 This means that cycling nutrition is big business, and expensive.
 A typical box of energy bars will cost about 1 euro a bar from a big box pusher, more from your LBS.
 To that end (as I like baking) I decided to make my own.